• 8 min read

 Read up on all the things to pack for an Iceland trip before you start, so you don’t miss a thing

-Will there be snow in Iceland in February?
+Will There Be Snow in Iceland in February?

 It all depends on what part of Iceland you're visiting!
 If you're just visiting Reykjavik and the southern portion of the country, you might not see all that much snow, as the warmer temperatures in that region can melt the snow cover.
 However, largely, most of the rest of the country is covered in snow, especially in the northern regions, where the weather is usually colder, darker and icier.